aume27/axie-google-monorepo/libGSheet-Axie-Utils/README.md

 *(your copy will not be touched by changes made on the original library. \
 It will be necessary to make a new copy of it if you want to update to the latest version.)*

 ---
+## Usage
+After copying the code in your project, go to to you spreadsheet and entre in any cell `=axie`. \
+You should see a list of functions in the auto-completion window including description and usage of each functions.

+---
 #### Credits